 Rusbridger’s calm, reserved manner allowed him to preside stoically over a paper at times convulsed with ideological dissension…Of …lasting importance was the work, beginning in 2009, of the reporter Nick Davies, who discovered that journalists working at the News of the World were routinely hacking the mobile phones of celebrities, politicians and others.
 Davies’s researches proved accurate: in fact, he underestimated the extent of the practice, which turned out to be routine in other tabloid newsrooms too.
 The great service he and The Guardian did to journalism produced a torrent of spite: the ‘dog does not eat dog’ rule had been flouted, and thus open season on The Guardian was declared, with the Daily Mail in the lead.

-John Llloyd - former editor, New Statesman.
-FT columnbist and former Director, Reuters Institute for the Study of Journalism, Oxford University
+- John Lloyd - former editor, New Statesman.
+FT columnist and former Director, Reuters Institute for the Study of Journalism, Oxford University

 Ed Miliband, Reasons to be Cheerful podcast

 “A brilliant and riveting book.
 Very very important.”

 - Ed Miliband is an MP and former Leader of the Labour Party